AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 **Any reports that use “equals [Touchpoint Position]”**

 * Boomerang stages will introduce new touchpoint positions to your data.
-Bizible is changing the format of the Touchpoint Position to include the occurrence of the stage, like “MQL-01” or “MQL-05 (Last).”
+Marketo Measure is changing the format of the Touchpoint Position to include the occurrence of the stage, like “MQL-01” or “MQL-05 (Last).”
 Using this example, Boomerang Stages will impact any reports that are using “Touchpoint Position is equal to MQL.”
 To adjust these reports the filter should be using the “contains” operator instead.

 ## FAQ {#faq}